cdonohue/react-container-query-demo/README.md

-# Container Queries
+# Container Queries with CSS Modules
-Demonstration for using container queries when building components

 > Watch below and keep in mind that the three blue sections are all using the same component code.
 The top component changes its layout from _column_ to _row_ when it's own width is greater than `600px`

 ![Container Queries FTW](container-query.gif)